 The first reason employees bolt is the simplest.
-Some companies do not pay well.
+Some companies don’t pay well.
 Congress and boardrooms argue this all the time.
 The fight to raise wages is senseless.

-Workers in hospitality, restaurants, and other service businesses deserve better.
-Stand on your feet all day, do monotonous or demeaning work, do you deserve to be paid fairly?
+Nine-to-fivers in hospitality, restaurants, and other similar fields deserve better.
+Stand on your feet all day.
+Do monotonous or demeaning task.
+You deserve to be paid fairly.

-In the early 2000’s I paid new team members of my cleaning company $15 per hour.
-Today, nearly two decades later, that number still eludes some.
+In the early 2000’s I paid new team members of my cleaning company $15 dollars per hour.
+Today, nearly two decades later, that number still sidesteps some.
 This number was unheard of then.
 But I am a supporter of fair wages.
-I still crush competitors today with better pay for workers.
-As a result, our employees show up to work, are positive, and stay longer.
+I still crush competitors today with better pay for personnel.
+As a result, our workforce is dependable, positive, and stay on the job.

-If your business is not overwhelmed with job prospects, ask yourself why.
+If your inbox is not flooded with applicants, find out why.

-The second reason why employees leave their jobs is no balance.
-I know someone that regularly received, and was encouraged to respond to, communications long after 5pm.
+The second reason why men and women leave their positions is no balance.
+I know someone that regularly received, and was encouraged to respond to, work email long after 5pm.
 In an emergency, I understand.
 But there was no such threat.
 His manager would never shut work off.
 So, he wouldn’t allow staff to either.

 If you have been a manager for 20 years or if you have just become a new entrepreneur, you should know the value of someone’s personal time.
 It requires a person to be unselfish.
 Always consider the other person’s point of view.

-Sure, work needs to get done.
+Sure, assignments need to get done.
 Projects have deadlines, but if you want to keep good people encourage balance.

 “To win in the marketplace you must first win in the workplace.”
 Doug Conant